nitram509/temperature-based-fan-control-for-time-capsule/README.md

 # Temperature Based Fan Control For Time Capsule

-An Arduino based controller board to automatically adjust a fan to cool down an Apple Time Capsule.
+An Arduino based controller board (powered just via USB) to automatically adjust a fan to cool down an Apple Time Capsule.
 Because: There is hope, that a cooled hard drive lives longer ;-)